High Blood Pressure Specialist

 Advanced Aesthetics & Internists located in Holmdel, NJ

 Unlike some dangerous medical conditions, high blood pressure has little to no symptoms, making it the “silent killer.”
 If you have a family history of high blood pressure, it’s essential to get tested to avoid serious complications.
-If you have a family history of high blood pressure, call the offices of Magdy Nasra MD PC in Holmdel, New Jersey today at 732.888.8255 or schedule your appointment online.

 How does high blood pressure work?

 High blood pressure, also known as hypertension, occurs when the heart has to work harder than usual to pump blood through your body.
 This significantly strains your heart, leading to a variety of heart-related ailments.

 There are two types of hypertension: primary hypertension and secondary hypertension.
 The main difference between the two stems from their cause.

 Primary hypertension hasn’t been linked to an identifiable cause and develops over many years.
 Secondary hypertension usually emerges from an underlying condition, such as a thyroid problem.

 What conditions does high blood pressure cause?

 Suffering from high blood pressure over an extended period without making necessary changes to your lifestyle leads to several potentially dangerous conditions, including: